Lupine Montessori

 Year

-All classrooms are arranged along the perimeter of the building, each with windows and doors providing access to exterior learning areas on three sides.
+All classrooms are arranged around the perimeter of the building, each with windows and direct access to exterior learning areas on three sides.

 Two ‘Casa’ classrooms serve the youngest children in mixed-age groupings.
 These classrooms are thoughtfully connected by a central nap/flex room and include adjacent observation spaces for prospective parents and educators to discreetly observe without disruption.

 The interior palette balances practical durability with warmth and material richness.
-Existing polished concrete floors are retained in the living room, with classrooms receiving LVT flooring for acoustic and tactile comfort, and carpeted offices offering a quieter zone for faculty.
+Existing concrete floors were polished and sealed in the living room, with classrooms receiving LVT flooring for acoustic and tactile comfort; carpeted offices offer a quieter zone for faculty.
 White-painted surfaces—from the drywall to the tectum ceiling and exposed bar joists—reflect daylight throughout the space, fostering a bright, open environment that centers student creativity.
 Lighting is tailored to support Montessori pedagogy: classrooms are illuminated with soft, indirect and direct lighting, bouncing off the ceiling to create ambient and task-friendly environments.
-In the living room, downlights are aligned perpendicular to the structure to echo the building’s rhythm and bring clarity to the shared space.
+In the living room, downlights are aligned perpendicular to the structure to echo the building’s structural rhythm and bring clarity to the shared space.

 Additional Images